RajaniRaman/face_body_-integration/bin/README.md

-###

-- order of the scripts
+### Run in the order of :

-  1. cnn_resp.ipynp: outputs the CNNs response to the stimuli and save the response data
+1. cnn_resp.ipynp: outputs the CNN's response to the body-face configuration stimuli and saves the response data.
-  2. analyse_data: analyses the response data for different conditions and put them in a grand dataframe
+2. analyse_data: analyses the response data and put them in a grand pandas dataframe
-  3. plot_meanData: plots mean response for different conditions as a pdf file
+3. plot_meanData: plots mean response for different configurations.